adamtow/cronios/documentation.md

 - {{requiresInteraction}} - This will enable the **Requires Interaction** option in the cron job.
 - {{fuzzyStar}} - This will enable **Fuzzy *️⃣** evaluation for your cron job.
 - {{notifyShortcut}} - This will send the **Cronios Dictionary** to the shortcut when run.
+- {{lockDetection}} - if enabled, the shortcut will not run if the device brightness is 0.

->Note: Cronios does not allow importing of notification and sound settings, as this is considered to be a user preference.
+>Note: Cronios does not allow importing of notification, sound, and exclude from success notification options, as this is considered to be a user preference.

 ***